EnzoBnl/enzobnl/spark.md

 - the size under *shuffle write* and *shuffle read* sections are values after compression.

 #### c) Exchange-optimized jobs
-Shuffle can be the bottleneck for I/O bound jo
+Shuffle can be the bottleneck for I/O bound jobs.
+It is not about reducing the number of shuffle stages but about reducing the total amount of data passed over the network: having 2 exchanges steps shuffling 100GB leads to

 ### 7) Exchanges planning (SQL)
 Exchange are carefully optimized by Catalyst and are ordered to be as cheap as possible.